A Numerical Rosenblatt Method for Forced Variable Independence: Results

-Both IRGI and KDE techniques are demonstrated with varying free parameters to observe DCC reduction.

-Fig.~(\ref{fig:IRGI3}) shows irregular grid and interpolation vertex construction for the defining background sample, with derived numerical function $\gamma_3$ applied to testing samples.
+Fig.~\ref{fig:IRGI3} shows the irregular grid and interpolation vertex construction for the defining background sample, with derived numerical function $\gamma_3$ applied to testing samples.
 Parameter $d = 3$ is chosen for visual clarity.
-Figure~(\ref{fig:IRGI7}) shows the same for DCC-optimal $d = 7$.
-Additional figures with $d$ varying from 1 to 7 (maximal recursive bisection depth) appear in appendix~(\ref{apx:d1to7}), demonstrating improved $\gamma$ distribution uniformity with increasing $d$.
-DCC variation with $d$ appears in Fig.~(\ref{fig:DCC_irrg}) and Tab.~(\ref{tab:blob}).
+Fig.~\ref{fig:IRGI7} shows the same for DCC-optimal $d = 7$.
+Additional figures with $d$ varying from 1 to 7 (maximal recursive bisection depth) appear in Appendix~\ref{apx:d1to7}, demonstrating improved $\gamma$ distribution uniformity with increasing $d$.
+DCC variation with $d$ appears in Fig.~\ref{fig:DCC_irrg} and Table~\ref{tab:blob}.

-Figs.~(\ref{fig:KDE1}) and (\ref{fig:KDE2}) demonstrate KDE $\gamma_{\sigma_r}$ variation with parameter $\sigma_r$ in four cases.
-Visual inspection shows samples lose statistical independence for higher $\sigma_r$ values.
-DCC variation with $\sigma_r$ appears in Fig.~(\ref{fig:DCC_KI}) and Tab.~(\ref{tab:blob}).
+Figs.~\ref{fig:KDE1} and~\ref{fig:KDE2} demonstrate how $\gamma_{\sigma_r}$ varies with $\sigma_r$ across four representative values.
+As $\sigma_r$ increases beyond the optimal range, the DCC of $(x, \gamma_{\sigma_r})$ rises, indicating degraded decorrelation due to over-smoothing.
+DCC variation with $\sigma_r$ is summarized in Fig.~\ref{fig:DCC_KI} and Table~\ref{tab:blob}.

-To examine DCC variation for both techniques, the testing background sample is divided into five equal subsamples.
-This division serves two purposes: DCC computational complexity scales quadratically, and provides insight into parameter universality across different samples from identical underlying probability distributions.
-For each subsample, $(x, y)$-DCC is computed and compared with $(x, \gamma_d)$-DCC and $(x, \gamma_{\sigma_r})$-DCC for varying free parameters.
+To study DCC variation across both techniques, the testing background sample is divided into five equal sub-samples of $2\times10^4$ events.
+This serves two purposes: DCC evaluation scales quadratically in sample size, and the sub-sample spread provides a qualitative indication of finite-sample uncertainty.
+For each sub-sample, $(x, y)$-DCC is computed as an upper bound and compared with $(x, \gamma_d)$-DCC and $(x, \gamma_{\sigma_r})$-DCC for varying free parameters.

-Figure~(\ref{fig:DCC_irrg}) shows DCC of $x$ and IRGI-modified classifier $\gamma_d$ compared to $(x, y)$-DCC upper limits per subsample.
-DCC values decrease uniformly up to maximum $d = 7$ for each subsample.
-Further recursive bisection is impossible with $10^5$ defining sample entries.
+Fig.~\ref{fig:DCC_irrg} shows the IRGI DCC as a function of $d$ per sub-sample.
+The DCC decreases monotonically up to the maximum $d = 7$; further bisection is not possible with $N = 10^5$ defining entries.